Sherouklog/SmileSchool/README.md

 # SmileSchool
-A Repository for Smile School (Project)
+A Repository for The Smile School Website Prototype